Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 Strategies of species detection, and even delimitation, using genetic characters are mostly build on the analysis of DNA markers called DNA barcodes.
 DNA barcoding have demonstrated high resolution in identifying and delimiting species either at local or regional scales if optimal referece library are constructed.
 Characterization of DNA barcode reference library depends on comprehensive analysis of K2P (i.e. Kimura 2-parameter model) distance matrices.
 For instance, estimates of **Barcoding Gap** or **Neighbor Species** are inferred from these kind of matrices.
 Therefore, stringent data exploration of these matrices is a stepping-stone towards characterizing of a DNA barcode reference library.

 Several softwares with graphical user-friendly interfaces such as *MEGA* also produce K2P distance matrices.
-Notwithstanding, its outcomes provide metric by sequences instead of species.
+Notwithstanding, its outcomes provide metrics by sequences instead of species.
 Accordingly downstream procedures do not come forward in the same program, but rather traditional pipelines turn to involve more than one program to analyse matrices.
 This is not only more time consuming, but also it is prone to errors.

 R programing represent an optimal way to sistematically handle large set of sequence information, included DNA barcodes.
 Upon working in a single console, errors due to file manipulation are eliminated.
 Currently there are R packages which provide information of barcodes (e.g _Spider_ package).
 Little is, however, known about direct outcomes of metrics by species (i.e. intraspecific and interspecific variability) using these packages.
 On top of this, retrieving the Barcoding Gap or Neighbor Species from these ones requiere prior knowledge in R programming and hence troubles emerge for whom do not know R programming.